daneshvar-amrollahi/Socket-Programming-Auction/README.md

 Please contact me if you need help on how to test/run this.

-I would like to also thank Antonin GAVREL who helped me fix the UDP part.
+I would like to also thank Antonin GAVREL and Mahyar who helped me fix the UDP part.